Range Map

 See Also

-• Piper M350 – the pressurized piston predecessor on the same airframe: lower fuel burn, lower acquisition cost, lower ceiling.
+• Piper M350 – the pressurised piston predecessor on the same airframe: lower fuel burn, lower acquisition cost, lower ceiling.
 Compare

-• Piper M600 – the next tier on the PA-46 platform: more fuel, more range, and the Garmin G3000 with Autoland.
+• Piper M600 – the longer-range turboprop tier that followed, since succeeded by the M700: more fuel, more range, and the Garmin G3000 with Autoland.
 Compare

 • Piper M700 – the performance flagship of the M-class line: 301 knots and the full HALO emergency autoland system.
 Compare